An Optimal Projection Framework for Structure-Preserving Model Reduction of Linear Systems: Gradient-Based Methods for Optimal Projection

-\begin{remark} Different from methods in from e.g., \cite{vanDooren2008H2,sato2018pHsys}, which provide three gradient expressions over the variables $\hat{A}$, $\hat{B}$, and $\hat{C}$, respectively, this paper aims to find the optimal reduced basis matrix $V$ for projection, which is the only optimization variable in the optimization problem \eqref{eq:optimization1}.
-Theorem~\ref{thm:gradJ} thereby provides the expression of the gradient over $V$, which is clearly different from the aforementioned methods. \end{remark}
+\end{lemma} The detailed derivation of the expression \eqref{eq:nablaJ} can be found in Appendix~\ref{ap:lem:gradJ}.
+Note that different from methods in from e.g., \cite{vanDooren2008H2,sato2018pHsys}, which compute gradients with respect to the reduced matrices $\hat{A}$, $\hat{B}$, and $\hat{C}$, this paper focuses on optimizing the reduced basis matrix $V$, which is the only optimization variable in the optimization problem \eqref{eq:optimization1}.